pappoja/SAM2_Tool/README.md

 ### 2. Prompt SAM 2

 Because SAM 2 is a promptable visual segmentation model, it cannot detect objects on its own but must be prompted with the object that it should segment and track.
-I created a user-friendly interface with which you can select points to isolate the object(s) of interest.
-First, you select the <code>Label</code> of the point; <span style="color: blue;">1</span> indicates that it is on the object, and <span style="color: red;">1</span> indicates that it is *not* on the object (the 1 itself is the object ID).
-Also, the <code>Object ID</code> feature lets you prompt SAM 2 with multiple objects for independent segmentations; here, however, we only segment one object so the ID is always 1.
-In the image below, I positively label points on Marshawn Lynch and negatively label points on the defender next to him, thus ensuring that SAM 2 will begin with an accurate mask.
+I created a user-friendly interface with which you can select points directly on the frame to isolate the object(s) of interest.
+First, you select the <code>Label</code> of the point, indicated by the color of its marker.
+A label of 0 means that the point is on the object (see <span style="color: blue;">1</span> below), and a label of 1 means that it is *not* on the object (see <span style="color: red;">1</span> below).
+Also, the <code>Object ID</code> feature of each clicked point lets you select masks for multiple objects.
+Here, however, we only segment one object so the ID is always 1 (thus explaining why there are only "1"s on the frame).
+In the image below, I positively label points on Marshawn Lynch (i.e., Object 1) and negatively label points on the defender next to him, thus ensuring that SAM 2 will begin with an accurate mask.

 <img src="images/frame0_labels.png" style="display: block; margin: 0 auto;"/>